fourthfloordoug/fourthfloordoug.github.io/cv/index.md

 `2001` The HI distribution of NGC 1784, Vol. CS-240 (Ratay D & Gottesman S) <br>

 ### Presentations
-`2013` Using All the Dimensions\: A Non-Linear Path from Physics to Computer Vision, Dickinson College Physics Department Colloquium <br>
+`2013` Using All the Dimensions\: A Non-Linear Path from Physics to Computer Vision, Dickinson College Physics Colloquium <br>